supreme38/netflix_api/README.md

 # if-netflix-then-omdb
->Fetches Movie info if the movie exist on Netflix.
+>Fetches movie info if the movie exist on Netflix.

 ## Features
 - Checks if movie exist on Netflix